 IP Reputation Service

-IP reputation service polls the NSC Webroot cache every five minutes for the database information.
-IP reputation service can block all kinds of threats associated with the particular IP address and can block malicious IP addresses, in-real time.
+IP Reputation service polls the NSC WebRoot cache every five minutes for the database information.
+IP reputation service blocks all kinds of threats associated with the particular IP address and blocks malicious IP addresses, in-real time.
 The IP reputation database is available almost dynamically (every five minutes).

 IP Reputation Database